 Donors may contribute to the Fund and join with others who seek to ensure our region’s communities are resilient and supported in spite of federal policy shifts.
-Donors may elect to provide both general support and contributions designated for specific jurisdictions.
-Individuals or organizations that contribute $50,000 or more to the Fund are eligible to serve on a committee that will advise on grant decisions and future Fund priorities.
+Individuals or organizations which contribute $50,000 or more to the Fund are eligible to serve on the Steering Committee that advises on grant decisions and future Fund priorities.

 Thank you on behalf of the Resilience Fund Steering Committee:

 Greater Washington Community Foundation